 Top 15 Newsletters for Product Managers

-For all you, product management enthusiasts — you want to learn more about Product Management, but don’t know where to start, or perhaps you’re a product manager looking to strengthen your skills and keep up with the newest industry trends, this list is for you.
+For all you product management enthusiasts who want to learn more about Product Management but don’t know where to start.
+Or if you’re a product manager looking to strengthen your skills and keep up with the newest industry trends, this list is for you.

-On product management, there are hundreds of newsletters to choose from.
+There are hundreds of newsletters to choose from on Product Management.
 The current problem for an aspiring Product Manager isn’t finding information; it’s finding information that’s relevant.
 We are sharing with you the most relevant newsletters for PMs to make it easier for you to find good content.

 This weekly newsletter is about building product, driving growth, working with humans, and anything else that stresses you out at the office.
 Every week, Lenny answers questions ranging from product-market fit to how to strike a balance between autonomy and direction.
 He answers these queries from real-life readers in his email, providing you with useful insight and the advice good product that people truly need.